mhurley100/pands-project/README.md

 ![Violin_SL_Distribution_bp - Copy](https://user-images.githubusercontent.com/47399526/56853763-0ed3a000-6924-11e9-8305-c77f5232b1cf.PNG)
 ![Violin_SW_Distribution_bp - Copy](https://user-images.githubusercontent.com/47399526/56853764-0ed3a000-6924-11e9-8e18-69337f47788f.PNG)

-##### Univariate Summary:
-Using box plots, Setosa stands out from Virginica and Versicolor.
-Setosa is easily identifiable by petal width (in particular) and petal length.
-Virginica and Versicolor appear more closely related than Setosa.
-Both violin and box plots display (similar to the tables above) that petal width is the key identifier and Setosa is different from the other 2 species.

 #### Multivariate Plots
-Pairplots are used to analyse the relationship between each variable and also explain the relationship between variables.
+Pairplots were used to analyse the relationship between each variable and also explain the relationship between variables.
 Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9], learn4master.com [12] and python.org [6] were used as learning resources and training tools for Iris-2.py. and Iris-3.py.

 In the command line interface run Iris-2.py & Iris-3.py.
 Seaborn pairplot is used to graphically compare the distribution of each dimension and their relationship to other dimensions.